GRADES 6 to 8 | 2022-2023

 Scores: Schools will receive their scores by e-mail following participation in Challenges.
 We do not release other schools’ scores or school rankings during the program year.

-Student materials: All entries will be on display at the Awards Ceremonies and can be picked up at the end of these events.
-All entries not claimed by June 8, 2020 will become property of Fairchild.
+Student Materials: Winning entries will be on display at the Awards Ceremonies and can be picked up at the end of these events.
+All entries not claimed by June 9, 2023 will become property of Fairchild.
 Select entries may be used for Fairchild Challenge fundraising or other purposes.
 When submitting an entry, you must notify us in writing if you do not agree to these terms.
 Fairchild is not responsible for any materials lost, stolen or damaged.

 Schools consent to Fairchild’s unrestricted use of student work and participants’ likenesses, including photographs and audio/visual recordings made of participants and/or their entries, at Fairchild or elsewhere.
 Student entries may be exhibited and/or published by Fairchild.